chtrembl/azure-cloud/petstore/11-configure-ado-pipeline-for-ci-cd-into-databricks/README.md

 ![](images/data2.png)

-Deployment of resources will occur
+Deployment of resources will occur.

 You should see something similar to the below image: